 Putting the cottage to bed for winter isn’t always easy.
 We love these places so we keep doing it and keep enjoying the family traditions created by the lake.
 Learning new tricks for doing the big autumn chore is all part of the lakeside lifestyle.

 Thinking of installing a submersible pump at your cottage?
+They sure work better than a jet pump.
 Click here for my article on how to do the job.
 This is one of the top-ranked stories on Google for this subject.